legendcodermartino1245/ldac-optimization-guide/LDAC_Codec_Negotiation_Profile_Generation.md

 - If **LDAC is disabled globally** (HD Audio toggle OFF):
   Samsung devices often negotiate AAC automatically when LDAC is unavailable.
   - This occurs regardless of **Absolute Volume ON or OFF**.
-- AAC becomes the "preferred high-quality codec" under Samsung's stack if LDAC is not allowed.
+  - AAC often becomes the negotiated fallback codec when LDAC is unavailable in this setup.
-- AAC selection here is not user-driven — it is part of Samsung’s renegotiation behavior asserting itself even in absence of LDAC.
-- Disabling LDAC does not fall back to SBC by default; AAC is treated as the next-in-line override.
+- Disabling LDAC does not fall back to SBC by default; AAC appears to be preferred over SBC in this setup when LDAC is unavailable.
-- **Absolute Volume state has no effect on AAC override behavior**:
+- **Absolute Volume state did not appear to significantly affect AAC reconnect behavior in this setup.**:

 ---

-### ✅ SBC Is Never Neutral — Samsung may Never Default to SBC
+### ✅ SBC Rarely Appeared as Automatic Fallback in This Setup

 - In this test setup, the Samsung device rarely appeared to default to SBC after initial pairing.
 - SBC only appears under very specific conditions:
   - Explicit SBC selection in Developer Options.
-  - Manual profile reset workflow workflows (SBC handshake exploit).
+  - Manual profile reset workflows (SBC handshake exploit).
   - Complete device capability fallback (rare edge case if all high-quality codecs fail).
-- Even during poor RF conditions or reconnections, Samsung devices often appear to favor Adaptive LDAC degradation before falling back to SBC.
+- Even during poor RF conditions or reconnections, Samsung devices often appeared to remain on LDAC profiles under degraded RF conditions before falling back to SBC.
-- SBC is therefore not a "graceful fallback" in Samsung's observed negotiation behavior — it is an explicit profile reset workflow tool.
+- In this setup, SBC rarely appeared as an automatic reconnect fallback unless manually forced or all higher-quality codecs were unavailable.
+- SBC primarily behaved as a manual reset or profile-clearing tool during testing.

 ---